-- (i) published the RIO (or proposed variation) and engaged in public consultation in accordance with Section 229 of this Act; and - (ii) considered any submissions that were received within the time limit specified by NICTA when it published the RIO (or proposed variation) which must be at least four (4) weeks after the date of that publication; and - (b) NICTA is satisfied that the RIO (or proposed variation) - (i) is consistent with the requirements of Section 141; and - (ii) is consistent with any non-discrimination obligations that are applicable to the access provider; and - (iii) contains terms and conditions that are reasonable in accordance with Section 126; and - (iv) is consistent with the general pricing principles and any service-specific pricing principles. - (6) If NICTA accepts the RIO (or proposed variation) or is deemed to have accepted the RIO under Subsection (9), then NICTA shall give the access provider a written notice stating that the RIO (or proposed variation) has been accepted. - (7) Upon receipt of the written notice under Subsection (6), the access provider shall comply with the RIO in respect of any access seekers that enter into the RIO and shall offer to enter into the RIO with any access seeker on the terms of the RIO. - (8) If NICTA rejects the RIO (or proposed variation) - - (a) NICTA shall give the access provider a written notice stating that the RIO (or proposed variation) has been rejected and setting out the reasons for the rejection; and - (b) if NICTA considers that the reasons for the rejection could be addressed by amendments to the RIO, and such amendments are not extensive or complex, then NICTA may identify or describe the amendments to the RIO that may address NICTA's concerns. - (9) Subject to Subsection (10), if NICTA does not make a decision under Subsection (4) about the RIO (or proposed variation) within nine (9) months after receiving the RIO (or proposed variation), NICTA is taken to have made, at the end of that nine (9) month period, a decision under Subsection (4) to accept the RIO (or proposed variation). - (10) NICTA may, by written notice given to the access provider, extend or further extend the nine (9) month period specified in Subsection (9).
+- (i) is consistent with the requirements of Section 141; and - (ii) is consistent with any non-discrimination obligations that are applicable to the access provider; and - (iii) contains terms and conditions that are reasonable in accordance with Section 126; and - (iv) is consistent with the general pricing principles and any service-specific pricing principles. - (6) If NICTA accepts the RIO (or proposed variation) or is deemed to have accepted the RIO under Subsection (9), then NICTA shall give the access provider a written notice stating that the RIO (or proposed variation) has been accepted. - (7) Upon receipt of the written notice under Subsection (6), the access provider shall comply with the RIO in respect of any access seekers that enter into the RIO and shall offer to enter into the RIO with any access seeker on the terms of the RIO. - (8) If NICTA rejects the RIO (or proposed variation) - - (a) NICTA shall give the access provider a written notice stating that the RIO (or proposed variation) has been rejected and setting out the reasons for the rejection; and - (b) if NICTA considers that the reasons for the rejection could be addressed by amendments to the RIO, and such amendments are not extensive or complex, then NICTA may identify or describe the amendments to the RIO that may address NICTA's concerns. - (9) Subject to Subsection (10), if NICTA does not make a decision under Subsection (4) about the RIO (or proposed variation) within nine (9) months after receiving the RIO (or proposed variation), NICTA is taken to have made, at the end of that nine (9) month period, a decision under Subsection (4) to accept the RIO (or proposed variation). - (10) NICTA may, by written notice given to the access provider, extend or further extend the nine (9) month period specified in Subsection (9).

-Division 6. - Resolution of Disputes About Access.
+Division 6 - Resolution of disputes About Access.